CONTACT US

 (b) If the engagement letter specifies a fixed fee, we will charge this for the agreed scope of our services.
 Work which falls outside that scope will be charged on an hourly rate basis.
 We will advise you as soon as reasonably practical if it becomes necessary for us to provide services outside the agreed scope and if requested, give you an estimate of the likely amount of the further costs.

 2.2 Disbursements and expenses : In providing services we may incur disbursements or have to make payments to third parties on your behalf.
 We may also charge you an administration fee for administration charges associated with your matter/s.
-The administration fee will not exceed 6.5% of the fees charged to you.
+The administration fee will not exceed 6.5% of the fees charged to you up to $5,000.00 and a further 2.5% on amounts over $5,000.00 up to a maximum fee of $375.00.
 Photocopying expenses are in addition and are calculated at $0.50 per page.
 These will be included in our invoice to you when the expense is incurred.
 We may require an advance payment for the disbursements or expenses which we will be incurring on your behalf.

 2.3 GST (except for exempt clients) : Is payable by you additional to our fees and charges.